 For homes being rehabilitated, the HUD Green Building Retrofit Checklist (GBR Checklist) is a Federal construction standard requiring that work performed when receiving Federal funds must meet certain energy efficiency and indoor air quality standards.
-If the homeowner is under contract or started construction prior to executing the grant agreement, the homeowner is encouraged to use the GBR Checklist to ensure remaining construction activities commence after execution of the grant agreement, all eligible repairs must be performed in line with the GBR Checklist.
-The Estimated Cost of Repairs (ECR) report for remaining construction rotects.
+If the homeowner is under contract or started construction prior to executing the grant agreement, the homeowner is encouraged to use the GBR Checklist to ensure remaining construction is built to energy efficiency and health standards, to the extent feasible.
+However, if the construction contract is signed or construction activities commence after execution of the grant agreement, all eligible repairs must be performed in line with the GBR Checklist.
+The Estimated Cost of Repairs (ECR) report for remaining construction was written to the specifications of the GBR Checklist.
 The GBR Checklist standard does not apply to reconstruction projects.